aneoconsulting/ArmoniK.Infra/networking/gcp/vpc/README.md

 This module creates a GCP VPC with these constraints:

+* By default, the VPC is global
 * All subnets are in the same region chosen by user
+* List of public and private subnets can be created
+* List of private subnets for VPC-native Kubernetes clusters can be created
+* All created subnets are of purpose `PRIVATE_RFC_1918`
 * Create subnet flow logs in Stackdriver
 * All traffic are captured in flow logs
+* Subnetwork without external IP addresses can access Google APIs and services by using Private Google Access
 * If external access enabled, use a NAT router for public subnets

 <!-- BEGIN_TF_DOCS -->